 This Google move is a part of their ‘HTTPS Everywhere’ campaign, following their latest decision of boosting search engine’s rankings for HTTPS domains.
 It still not clear when the Google Chrome Security Team will implement this update.
 Currently, Chrome users can test the new red “X” flag for HTTP websites by accessing this Chrome flags link and change the default setup for the experimental feature that says “Mark non-secure origins as non-secure” to the option with the same name.

 Moreover, by launching the Security Panel in DevTools, Google made its first steps towards the red “X” implementation.
 The Security Panel helps webmasters to know more about their website’s origins, their connection information, and the existing errors.
 This will help you as a website owner to find out what is stopping your website from displaying the padlock on Google Chrome’s address bar.

 Each selected page in the DevTool’s Security Panel displays the following information:

-- The verification of your certificate: it shows a green mark if a valid SSL/TLS Certificate secures your website’s connection;
+- The verification of your certificate: it shows the padlock if a valid SSL/TLS Certificate secures your website’s connection;

-- Your TLS connection: it indicates a green mark if your website uses a strong, modern secure protocol and cipher suite;
+- Your TLS connection: it indicates the padlock mark if your website uses a strong, modern secure protocol and cipher suite;

 - The security of your subresources: it will display the padlock only if all your subresources are HTTPS.
 Otherwise, if you mix your content with HTTP images on an HTTPS web page, then a warning will appear along with your HTTP subresources.
 By clicking on the warning you’ll get in-depth details about the certificate, connection, and security state.

 The launch of the Security Panel in DevTools is the next step in Google’s “HTTPS Everywhere” goal.
 It will give developers more detailed guidelines on how to make their web connections more private and secure.
 But more than that, it is a tool for supporting and preparing webmasters and users for marking HTTP websites as being bad.
-By securing your website using SSL/TLS certificates, you can protect it from being marked as unsecure in the future, and avoid additional migration costs.
+By securing your website using SSL/TLS certificates, you can protect it from being marked as Not Secure in the future, and avoid additional migration costs.